IDM411/cybersecurity-study-journal/README.md

 # Cybersecurity Study Journal

 ## Overview
+Hi there!
 Welcome to my Cybersecurity Study Journal, a daily log of my 90-day journey to learn cybersecurity from scratch through hands-on labs, courses, projects, and certification preparation.

 This journal documents my progress, challenges, solutions, and reflections as I work toward an entry-level cybersecurity role.